m-pathania/laminate_analysis/README.md

 # laminate_analysis
-First and Last Ply Failure Load of Laminate using Partial and Full Degradation
+First and Last Ply Failure Load of Laminate using Partial and Complete Degradation

 ## Lamina Class:
     Stores geometric, elastic, strength, hygrothermal properties of the lamina.